 - Tenants can be distributed across the two units to help reduce the blast area in case of a major failure

-- Unit groups interconnect their constituent units by means of a network peering solution, and all inter-region traffic uses either your network connectivity or the network connectivity of your cloud provider.
-Each group contains a primary unit in each region.
+Unit groups interconnect their constituent units by means of a network peering solution, and all inter-region traffic uses either your network connectivity or the network connectivity of your cloud provider.
+Each group contains a primary unit in one region in the group.
 This primary regional unit hosts all of the private edition services, while the secondary regional unit hosts only a subset of private edition services.
 A unit group must contain at least one unit pair.
 If you add a new geographical region, then you must add a unit pair to the unit group in that geographical region.